PFAS Water Contamination Wurtsmith Air Force base (Oscoda), Michigan

 File a PFAS Contamination at Picatinny Arsenal Lawsuit

-If you lived at Picatinny Arsenal, you might have taken PFAS-contaminated water.
-Thousands of military service members affected by PFAS in AFFF and contaminated water are filing lawsuits against the PFAS-based AFFF manufacturers, seeking compensation for financial and non-financial losses.
+If you resided at Picatinny Arsenal, you may have been exposed to PFAS-contaminated water.
+Thousands of military service members affected by PFAS due to water contaminated by the use of AFFF are filing lawsuits against the companies that manufactured this fire suppressant.
+They are seeking damages for both economic and non-economic losses.
 If you or a loved one is a victim of PFAS contamination, you could be eligible for compensation.
-Contact us today for a free case evaluation.
+Contact R. Hugh Stephens, Esq. today for a free case evaluation.